 © 2016 JULIETTE KANDO - You may link to this article, but you may Not copy it.
 Copied content will be reported with a DMCA notice and will be removed.

 Heart transplant patients inherit remarkable character traits from their donors.
 New science proves that there is a second brain in the heart.

-Are you a Latin based language speaker?
-Then you already know more than 9000 English words without even realizing it.
-Find out what they are.
+You may already know more than 9000 English words without even realizing it.
+Find out what those words are.